Danielle Krzyzaniak: Club career

 In 2018, Krzyzaniak played with Chattanooga FC in the Women's Premier Soccer League.
 In 2019, Krzyzaniak joined the Chattanooga Lady Red Wolves in the Women's Premier Soccer League.
 She was named the WPSL Goalkeeper of the Year in both 2019 and 2021 (there was no 2020 season due to the COVID-19 pandemic), was named to the Southeast Conference All-Conference team both years, WPSL Defender of the Year in 2019, and helped the side win the helping the side win the WPSL Southeast Conference title both years.
-In 2022, she remainded with the Lady Red Wolves for their inaugural season in the USL W League.
+In 2022, she remained with the Lady Red Wolves for their inaugural season in the USL W League.

 In September 2022, Krzyzaniak joined Romanian Liga I club FC Carmen București.

 In July 2023, she joined Sparta Prague in the Czech Women's First League.

 In August 2024, Krzyzaniak signed with Australian A-League Women club Newcastle Jets.
 She earned red cards in two of her first four appearances, due to handling a ball outside of the 18 yard box and denying an obvious goalscoring opportunity.

 In August 2025, she signed with AFC Toronto in the Northern Super League.
-She made her debut for the club on October 4, 2025, in a 2-1 win against Calgary Wild FC, making four saves.
+She made her debut for the club on October 4, 2025, in a 2–1 win against Calgary Wild FC, making four saves.
 She was part of the squad which won the first-ever Supporters’ Shield in NSL history.
+Following the conclusion of the 2025 season, it was announced that she had signed a contract extension to keep her with Toronto through 2026.